 - computer science

-You must have a BS degree in engineering, computer science,
+1. You must have a B.S. degree in the discipline and an

 you are an international applicant whose native language is not English, you

 3. Your application must include a statement that includes

 your educational goals and top areas of interest for your study and/or

 4. Your application must include three letters of

 5. You must be accepted by a faculty member who will serve as your committee chair.

 Prerequisites by emphasis:

 The application deadlines are: